Grove HR

 Quick Answer: What Is the Paternity Leave Entitlement?

 Eligible employees are entitled to up to 2 weeks of statutory paternity leave.
 Since April 2024, this can be taken as one block of 2 weeks, two separate blocks of 1 week, or one block of 1 week.
-Statutory Paternity Pay (SPP) is £187.18 per week or 90% of average weekly earnings, whichever is lower.
+Statutory Paternity Pay (SPP) is £194.32 per week (from April 2026) or 90% of average weekly earnings, whichever is lower.

 EntitlementDetail